Zackriya-Solutions/diagram2graph/README.md

 ![High Level Architecture](docs/high_level.png)

+> Until now the model was finetuned, and observed the performance improvement. _The Whole system is yet need to be developed(Frontend, Neo4j Integration,etc.)_

 1. **Input**: Image of a process/flow diagram
 2. **Processing**: Vision-Language Model (VLM) extracts nodes/edges
 3. **Output**: Structured JSON for representng knowledge graph